SAP-archive/ui5-automation-framework/README.md

 ### Known Issues
 ---
 ### How to obtain support
-Please ask questions in github issues
+Please ask questions in the project's GitHub issues area

 ---
 ### License